dennisjzh/GwtMobile-PhoneGap/README.md

 gwtmobile-phonegap
 ==================

-gwtmobile-phonegap is an GWT wrapper of the PhoneGap Javascript library <http://github.com/phonegap/phonegap>.
+gwtmobile-phonegap is a GWT wrapper of the [PhoneGap](http://github.com/phonegap/phonegap) Javascript library.
 PhoneGap is a cross-platform development framework that provides core mobile device features to web-based mobile apps.
 GWT by Google <http://code.google.com/webtoolkit/> is a new way of developing web applications -- write apps in Java then compile into javascript.
 This GWT wrapper enables an GWT mobile application to use PhoneGap functions.

+gwtmobile-phonegap is part of [GwtMobile](http://github.com/dennisjzh/GwtMobile), a GWT mobile development platform.

 Wrapped PhoneGap Functions
 --------------------------